MonicaJang/MonicaJang/README.md

 Hi there! 👋

-📌  I am excited to be a candidate for a Master’s in Business Analytics while currently working full-time in the aviation industry.
+📌  I am currently pursuing a Master’s in Business Analytics.

 💻  I have a strong foundation in Python and SQL, which I use to analyze data and develop actionable insights.